pantheon-systems/documentation/source/content/guides/drupal-9-migration/04-integrated-composer-convert-custom.md

 ## Test Individual Sites and Apply Site-specific Customizations

 Go through the following steps for each child site you wish to test, or that has site-specific code.
-Examples of site-specific code are: site-specific redirects and custom modules only present on a specific site.
+Examples of site-specific code are site-specific redirects and custom modules only present on a specific site.

 1. Clone the child site's repository.
-You can get the command from the **Clone with Git** button on the Dashboard.
+You can get the command from clicking **Clone with Git** on the Dashboard.

   The command will look like the following: